 Cholesterol levels a sign of trouble not a cause

 You want to keep an eye on the level, but a little high, needs to be seen in perspective.

-There are lots of ways to lower inflammation that are as effective as statins, without the risks associated with statin use.
-A good place to start would be to get the 7 Big Spoons™ sorted.
+There are lots of ways to lower inflammation, that are as effective as statins, without the risks associated with statin use.
+A good place to start would be to improve your insulin sensitivity.

 Begin the journey today !